shopkinsa/ExTRATrace/README.md

 Parameter | Description
 --------- | -----------
--Generate | Interactive session to create an ExTraTrace configuration -FreeBusy | Use preconfigured tags for Free/Busy diagnostic -LogPath | Sets the directory location of where the ETL files will be consolidated.
+-Generate | Interactive session to create an ExTRA Trace configuration -FreeBusy | Use preconfigured tags for Free/Busy diagnostic -LogPath | Sets the directory location of where the ETL files will be consolidated.
 Default Location is C:\extra on the local server.
 -Manual | (WIP) Use prebuilt EnabledTraces.Config.
-Must be located in the same path as ExTRATrace.ps1 -Servers | Creates ExTRA trace on remote server(s) specified.
+Must be located in the same path as ExTRATrace.ps1 -Servers | Specify remote server(s) for tracing.
 If no server(s) is specified, the local server will be used.
 -Start | Starts an ExTRA trace

 # Credits